This page addresses follow-up questions and additional information pertinent to our webinar

 subsequent official guidance in the areas associated with the topic as they can change rapidly.

-- contact the individual in writing.
+- Contacted the individual in writing;

 Looking for additional information on this topic?

-Jennifer McCann, RHIA, CHPS, CTR
+Jennifer McCann, RHIA, CHPS, ODS

 Director of Client Relations and Strategy